elastic/apm/specs/agents/metrics-health.md

 Events dropped before this attempt (e.g. due to [sampling](tracing-sampling.md) or [transaction_max_spans](handling-huge-traces/tracing-spans-limit.md)) are NOT counted.

 The value of `agent.events.dropped.error` is an upper bound for the actual number of dropped events after entering the queue.
-For example, when an request to the Intake API fails without a response, all events within this request MUST be considered as failed.
+For example, when a request to the Intake API fails without a response, all events within this request MUST be considered as failed.
 In reality, it is possible that e.g. half of the data was actually successfully received and forwarded by the APM server.
 When the APM server responds with an HTTP error code, the number of dropped events SHOULD be computed by subtracting the `accepted` field from the response body from the total number of inflight events of this request.